-Parents, guardians, and learning coaches must provide transportation to ensure their child's presence at all mandatory testing as well as AP, WorkKeys, and ACT and are expected to help the school comply with UVA's responsibility to fulfill its state testing requirements.
-UVA will align testing and screening requirements in accordance with all guidelines issued by the Louisiana Department of Education.
+Parents, guardians, and learning coaches must provide transportation to ensure their child's presence at all mandatory testing and are expected to help the school comply with UVA's responsibility to fulfill its state testing requirements.
+UVA will align testing and screening requirements in accordance with all guidelines issued by the LDOE.